 Contacts

-The Vice-Dean for Communication, Public Relations and Conference Activities
+Vice-Dean for Communications, External Relations and Conference Support

 Mgr.
 Markéta Sýkorová